Updated: Jan 20, 2022

-FIP (feline infectious peritonitis) in cats is caused by feline coronavirus (FCOV).
-It is estimated that 90% of cats carry FCOV in their system.
+Feline Infectious Peritonitis (FIP) in cats is caused by feline coronavirus (FCOV).
+It is estimated that 90% of cats are carriers FCOV.
 FCOV is found in both indoor and outdoor cats.
 Generally, the FCOV not harmful.
 However, when FCOV mutates into feline infectious peritonitis virus (FIPV), it becomes deadly.

 The exact trigger for the mutation is still unknown.
 General observations indicate that low immunity due to stress, neutering, and poor living condition may cause the onset of the FCOV mutation into FIPV.
 From our treatment studies, we see that pure breeds are more prone to this deadly mutation than mixed breeds.
 FIPV can occur in cats of all ages.

 There are two forms of FIPV infection: Effusive aka the 'WET' form and non-effusive form aka the 'DRY' form.

-The DRY form of FIP is very difficult to identify during early stages of infection.
-There are no symptoms that can definitively point to Dry FIP until later stages of the disease Thus, late diagnosis of Dry FIP is often the main cause of higher mortality rate when compared to Wet FIP.
-In the early stages of Dry FIP, lesions develop in a cat's internal organs such as kidneys and liver, causing a loss of appetite and physical inactivity.
+The 'dry' form of FIP is very difficult to identify during early stages of infection.
+There are no symptoms that can definitively point to 'dry' form of FIP until the late stage of disease development.
+Thus, late diagnosis of 'dry' FIP is the main cause of higher mortality rate when compared to 'wet' FIP.
+In the early stages of 'dry' FIP, lesions develop in a cat's internal organs such as kidneys and liver, causing a loss of appetite and physical inactivity.
 Eventually, the virus enters the central nervous system, causing eyes to become murky (ocular FIP), and a loss of movement control (neurological FIP).
 In the final stage of disease progression cats become paralysis shortly before death.

 A FIP diagnosis should not be ruled out without proper blood tests and a review of the A:G ratio.

-Before recent discovery of GS, FIP in cats was almost always fatal (>90% mortality rate).
-With the discovery GS-441524, FIP is now an easily treatable disease.
+Before recent discovery of GS-441524, Feline Infectious Peritonitis was almost always fatal (>90% mortality rate).
+With the discovery GS-441524, FIP is now a treatable disease.
 Based on the US clinical study, FIP cats treated with GS-441524 achieved a survival rate greater than 80% and relapse rate of less than 18%.
-Based on our experience, if FIP is treated early, the recovery rate is higher than 90%.
+Based on our treatment experience, when FIP is treated early, the recovery rate is higher than 90%.
 With continued research, we expect that one day FIPV will be as easily treated as a common cold.

-Share this with someone who should read it.
+Share it with someone who should read this.